samcn8/topas/README.md

 ## UCI Support

 The following UCI commands are supported:
  * `uci`: Tell the engine to use UCI mode.
-Response will be `uciok`.
+    * Response will provide the program name and author, and any options available.
+For `topas`, this will be:
+        ```
+        id name Topas <version>
+        id author Sam Nelson
+        option name Hash type spin default 16 min 1 max 131072
+        uciok
+        ```
+ * `setoption`: Sets engine options.
+    * The only currently available option is the size of the hash table in MB.
+The larger the hash table, the better `topas` will perform.
+This should be sized relative to the available memory on your machine.
+The UCI protocol indicates that default value should be low, which is why the default is 16MB even though modern computers would likely have significantly more memory available.
+    * Usage `setoption name Hash value <value>` where value must be an integer between 1 and 131072.
+    * There is no response to this command.
  * `isready`: Asks the engine if it is ready to process more commands.
-Response will be `readyok`.
+    * Response will be `readyok`.
  * `ucinewgame`: Tell the engine that a new game is starting.
-This should be sent before a `position` command if a new game is starting, so the engine can clear or reset any stored state.
-There is no response to this command.
+    * This should be sent before a `position` command if a new game is starting, so the engine can clear or reset any stored state.
+    * There is no response to this command.
+ * `position`: Set the board position.
- * `position`.
-Used like `position [fen <fenstring> | startpos ]  moves <move1> .... <movei>`: Tell the engine to set up the position described in `fenstring`, or set up the starting position if `startpos` is provided.
+    * Usage: `position [fen <fenstring> | startpos ]  moves <move1> .... <movei>`.
+Tell the engine to set up the position described in `fenstring`, or set up the starting position if `startpos` is provided.
 Then play the moves given in long algebraic notation.
-There is no response to this command.
+    * There is no response to this command.
- * `go`.
-Tell the engine to start calculated on the position provided by `position`.
-Supported parameters include `depth` (maximum search depth), `wtime` and `btime` (white and black time remaining in milliseconds), and `winc` and `binc` (white and black time increments in milliseconds per the time controls of the game).
-For example, `go depth 7 wtime 169604 winc 3000 btime 182062 binc 3000` tells the engine to search with a max depth of 7, considering that white has ~170 seconds left and black as ~182 seconds left, and both players have time increments of 3 seconds per move.
-Response will be `bestmove <move>` when the search is over.
+ * `go`: Tell the engine to start calculated on the position provided by `position`.
+    * The following are supported parameters to the `go` command:
+       * `depth`: Maximum depth the engine should search
+       * `wtime`: White's remaining time in milliseconds until the next time controls (or, if sudden death, for the game)
+       * `btime`: Black's remaining time in milliseconds until the next time controls (or, if sudden death, for the game)
+       * `winc`: White's increment per the time controls of the game
+       * `binc`: Black's increment per the time controls of the game
+       * `movestogo`: Number of moves remaining until the next time control.
+Note that if this parameter is set, it must be greater than 0.
+If the parameter is not set, it is assumed to be sudden death (meaning the remaining time is for the entire game).
+    * Response will be `bestmove <move>` when the search is over.
 For example, `bestmove g5h4` indicates that the engine believes g5h4 is the best move.
-Note that while the engine is searching it may send `info` messages.
+    * While the engine is searching, it may send `info` messages.
 For example, `info depth 3 score cp 104 nodes 2187 time 12 pv d1e1 a8d8 b1c3` is a status message indicating that the engine has just seached to depth 3, searching 2187 positions in 12 milliseconds, believes that the current player is winning by 104 centipawns, and believes the principal variation (best continuation) is d1e1 a8d8 b1c3.
 Status messages do not indicate that the engine is done searching, only that it has a status update to send.
  * `quit`: Quits the program as soon as possible.
  * `print` (custom, non-UCI message): Tells the engine to print the state of the board to the screen.